Apros7/AI-Projects/Impersonator/README.md

 egvonn
 ```

-Funnily enough, as the Bigram and NN is trained completely alike, the output is exactly the same.
+Funnily enough, as the Bigram and NN is trained completely alike, the output is nearly exactly the same.
 The loss is:
 ```
 2.481842279434204
 ```